 - For people with more physical strength and endurance, the gas-powered Snapper is fun-to-use and takes up minimal storage space, but be prepared for a bigger work-out operating this machine than when using the other mowers in this review.

-At the end, which mower is best depends on you and what you need.
+At the end, the choice on the best riding mower for small yard depends on you and what you need.

 - Rhipsalis Paradoxa: All the Care Tips for the Chained Rhipsalis Plant - December 19, 2021

 - Purple Passion Plant: A Velvety Beauty in a Unique Amethyst Color - December 19, 2021